Skip to content

 # VERIFICATION TEMPLATE — not executable; substitute actual session values

-→ If TRIVIAL or SIMPLE: STOP.
-This phase must not run.
+→ If not needs_research: STOP.
+This phase does not run.

 Required: Phase 1 research complete